Casablanca: Morocco's Economic Heart & Cultural Melting Pot | CoraTravels

 Cultural insights

 Hospitality Sacred Code: Guests must be fed, offered tea, and treated like family regardless of economic circumstances - refusing hospitality deeply insults host's honor.
 Respect Hierarchy: Age commands absolute respect, religious leaders hold high status, and family elders make major decisions affecting entire extended family networks.
 Gender Dynamics: Modern professional women coexist with traditional values - navigate cultural sensitivity with awareness of neighborhood and social context variations.
-Religious Integration: Islam shapes daily rhythm with prayer times, dietary laws, and social customs that locals follow naturally while embracing modern business practices.
+Religious Integration: Islam shapes daily rhythm with prayer times, dietary laws, and social customs that locals follow naturally while embracing modern business practices, reflecting the broader cultural traditions found throughout Morocco.
 Community Solidarity: Neighborhood networks provide social safety nets, marriages are community affairs, and collective decision-making influences individual choices significantly.

 Useful phrases